FimGroup/fim/FeatureList.md

 Top priority

-* Independent components(not nested existing in other component): container, pipeline, connector, FlowModel
+1. Independent components(not nested existing in other component): container, pipeline, connector, FlowModel
-* Merged toml file definition
+    * lifecycle of Pipeline/Flow/functions/connector/etc. - e.g. http server connector should be able to shutdown
     * refactor component apis & lifecycles
     * split container apis
+    * lifecycle of a request: user input/scheduling, event is not part of standalone lifecycle
+2. Merged toml file definition
-* error handling & interrupt pipeline
+3. error handling & interrupt pipeline
+4. allow step to run independently from each other to support async invoking

 # 3. Work groups